Carly Rae Jepsen: Musical style

 Jepsen has been noted for her "subversively catchy lyrics, slick musical arrangements, and pop experimentation".
 Jepsen is classified as a soprano.
-Paul Bradley of LA Weekly described Jepsen's voice as "hushed" and "flawless" while Maura Johnston of Slate characterized it as "airy yet precise".
+Paul Bradley of LA Weekly described Jepsen's voice as "hushed" and "flawless" while Maura Johnston of Slate characterised it as "airy yet precise".

 Jepsen says she shares her parents' interest in folk music as a result of her upbringing, naming artists such as Leonard Cohen, Bruce Springsteen, James Taylor, and Van Morrison as inspirations for her debut studio album, Tug of War (2008).
 During the recording of her EP Curiosity and her second studio album, Kiss (both 2012), Jepsen said she became increasingly influenced by pop and dance music, in particular the works of Dragonette, Kimbra, La Roux, and Robyn.
 Her third studio album, Emotion (2015), drew from her love of 1980s pop artists including Cyndi Lauper, Madonna, and Prince.

 Jepsen has expressed admiration for Cat Power, Christine and the Queens, Tegan and Sara, Bleachers, Kate Bush, Bob Dylan, Sky Ferreira, Dev Hynes, Solange Knowles, Joni Mitchell, Sinéad O'Connor, the Spice Girls, Hank Williams, and Taylor Swift.

 Impact

-Jepsen has been referred to as a queer icon, having performed at several pride parades and with many fans being gay men in their 30s.
+Jepsen has been referred to as a queer icon, having performed at several pride parades.
 In March 2013, Jepsen pulled out of performing at the Boy Scouts of America 2013 National Scout Jamboree due to their policy on homosexuality.

 Personal life

-In September 2024, Jepsen announced her engagement to American record producer Cole M.G.N.
+In September 2024, Jepsen announced her engagement to the American record producer Cole M.G.N.
 They married on October 4, 2025.
 On November 3, 2025, the couple announced that they were expecting their first child.
+She gave birth in 2026 to a son.